A Degree of C Ch. 03byLSEiland©

 Dancing with Tony proved to be very entertaining for Elise.
 She was listening to funny anecdotes about his and Ben's childhood adventures.
 The two had been very mischievous little boys.
 He was in the middle of yet another story when she concentrated on the man before her.

 In just over five minutes, she learned that Tony was from Brooklyn, where he grew up in a large Italian family.
-He was now a very prominent businessman, regularly negotiating company takeovers all over the world.
+He was now a very prominent businessman who regularly negotiated company takeovers all over the world.

 - - - - - - - - - -

 Losing the battle with his will, Ben decided to break up Tony and Elise's dance.
-He was just about to approach them when Cara linked their arms together, keeping him in place.
+He was just about to abandon his temporary post in the back of the room when Cara linked their arms together, keeping him in place.

 "Relax.
 Elle is just being friendly."
 She looked into his eyes, conveying that she knew about his feelings.